AnshMittal1811/amazon-classify/README.md

 ```

-The first set of lines calculates the precision and the recall. ``python bb`` is just a weighting function.
+The first set of lines calculates the precision and the recall. ``bb`` is just a weighting function.
 The final set of lines puts everything together and returns the calculated score.
 This is tracked throughout training.

 # How to prepare hardware